neu-se/CS4530-Spring-2022/Assignments/project-deliverable.md

 * Each team member has made at least 2 commits over the lifespan of the project

 ### Final Report
-The final report should consist of two key sections:
+The final report should consist of three sections:

 #### 10% Report -- Feature Overview
 ##### Satisfactory: